- What kinds of environmental permit and licence are required for my construction work?

 Do I need a Water Pollution Control Ordinance (WPCO) Licence for construction work?

-All kinds of effluent, whether discharged into communal sewers, storm drains, river courses or water bodies, are subject to control and should obtain a Water Pollution Control Ordinance (WPCO) licence before making discharge, with the exception of:
+All kinds of effluent, whether discharged into communal sewers, storm drains, river courses or water bodies, are subject to control and should obtain a Water Pollution Control Ordinance (WPCO) licence, with the exception of:

 a. discharges of domestic sewage into sewer; and